hcgonzalezpr/PIzeroKaraoke/README.md

 Set your RPI to auto login to bash or use the systemd service example.

-If vlc lags like crazy make sure /boot/config.txt file has the following lines framebuffer_width=288 framebuffer_height=192
+If vlc lags like crazy make sure /boot/config.txt file has the following lines:

+framebuffer_width=288

+framebuffer_height=192